What is a prepaid plan ?

 - Vodafone prepaid is known as ‘My Mix’ :

 Vodafone prepaid has been famous for many years in Australia ; the best known aspect of their service offering.
 In our view, however, they dropped the ball with their uncompetitive prepaid offering in 2016 ‘My Mix’.
 ‘My Mix’ purports to offer users unlimited flexibility in tying together the voice, SMS and data options they might require.
 In reality, this ‘pick and mix’ solution is a telco nightmare which pops up once every few years ( it is also, currently, offered by Yatango ) and which Vodafone have brought to market in a ham-fisted way.
 The plans appear overwhelming in number because of the options and, in reality, users (pretty much) get to pick only data and whether they want international calls.
 Vodafone also misses the point: People don’t know how much of each service they use.
 We much prefer Kogan Mobile and Lebara Mobile, both of which use the Vodafone 3G and 4G network.

 - Optus prepaid :

 - Telstra prepaid :

 Telstra claim the best network coverage in Australia.
 Independent reviews say that is often not the case.
 In practice, Vodafone’s 4G networks is often on a par with Telstra’s.
 As you can see from the chart below.
 Telstra do offer overnight data extras which will suit some.
-Bizarely, their prepaid pricing is better than their postpaid pricing at low spend levels.
-And, to be fair, Telstra offer streamed music free as part of their prepaid plans – although, unlike Optus, they only partner with Apple Music.
+Bizarrely, their prepaid pricing is better than their postpaid pricing at low spend levels.
+And, to be fair, Telstra offer streamed music free as part of their prepaid plans.